Missing Richard Simmons

 Missing Richard Simmons is an investigative journalism podcast hosted by journalist Dan Taberski and created by Stitcher, First Look Media and Pineapple Street Media.
-The first episode was released on February 15, 2017, with the following five episodes released weekly.
+The six-episode series ran from February 15, 2017 through March 20, 2017, with episodes released every week.

 Synopsis

 Missing Richard Simmons focuses on the sudden retirement from public life of the fitness instructor and actor Richard Simmons.
 After having an illustrious media career spanning over 30 years, and known for interacting with fans on a personal level, Simmons disappeared from the public eye in February 2014.
 Not only did Simmons no longer appear in the media, he also stopped teaching his regular exercise classes at his gym – Slimmons – and stopped corresponding with his friends and fans.
-Former producer on The Daily Show, Dan Taberski sets out to find out why.
+Former producer on The Daily Show, Dan Taberski, sets out to find out why.